Norman Morrice: Career

-His first fully independent choreographed piece was 1958's, Two Brothers, a "powerful narrative of sibling rivalry and violence in an urban setting", and designed by Ralph Koltai.
+His first fully independent choreographed piece was Two Brothers (1958), a "powerful narrative of sibling rivalry and violence in an urban setting", and designed by Ralph Koltai.
 Morrice, like his contemporary fellow choreographers Kenneth MacMillan and Peter Darrell, was part of the Angry Young Men movement in theatre, that sought to dramatise ordinary life.
 Koltai was the first of several designers who were to become well known in ballet through their work with Morrice.
-Two Brothers was an immediate success, and it was soon televised, giving Morrice a wide British, and was drawing admiration at Jacob's Pillow, the longest running dance festival in the US.
+Two Brothers was an immediate success, and it was soon televised, giving Morrice a wide British reputation, and was drawing admiration at Jacob's Pillow, the longest running dance festival in the US.

-In 1961, he received a Ford Foundation fellowship which enabled Morrice to study with the American dance pioneer Martha Graham for a year, and she was to become a major influence for him, and they formed a lasting and deep friendship.
+In 1961, he received a Ford Foundation fellowship which enabled Morrice to study with the American dancer and teacher: Martha Graham for a year, and she became a major influence for him as they formed a lasting and deep friendship.

 The ballet Cul de Sac, with music by Christopher Whelen, was staged by Ballet Rambert on 13 July 1964 at Sadler's Wells.
 Morrice persuaded Ballet Rambert that their difficult finances could be fixed by dropping the corps de ballet and focusing on a solely modern repertory and a troupe of just sixteen to eighteen, all of soloist standard.
 In 1966, this plan became reality, and Morrice became co-director alongside Marie Rambert.

 From 1970–74, Morrice was artistic director of Ballet Rambert, until he resigned to work as a freelance choreographer.

 Morrice was artistic director of the Royal Ballet from 1977–86.
 Marie Rambert persuaded him to take on the role, and he nurtured new choreographers including Ashley Page, Michael Corder, and Richard Alston, all of whom made their debuts on the stage of the Royal Opera House.

-In 1986, Morrice was succeeded by Anthony Dowell, and became director of choreographic studies at the Royal Ballet School, where he helped with the emergence of a new generation of choreographers, including William Tuckett, Christopher Wheeldon, Christopher Hampson, Cathy Marston, and David Dawson.
+In 1986, Morrice was succeeded by Anthony Dowell, and became director of choreographic studies at the Royal Ballet School, where he helped with the emergence of a new generation of choreographers, including Will Tuckett, Christopher Wheeldon, Christopher Hampson, Cathy Marston, and David Dawson.

 He died in his sleep at his home in west London on 11 January 2008, of chronic obstructive pulmonary disease.